 Homestead Exemption Differences

 The homestead exemption protects equity in your primary residence during bankruptcy.
 Exemption amounts vary dramatically by state, from $15,000 in Illinois to $75,000 in Wisconsin for individuals.
-Some states, like Texas, even offer unlimited homestead exemptions.
-Hence federal law caps these at $214,000 for homes purchased less than 40 months before filing.

 In Chapter 7, if your home equity exceeds the exemption amount, the trustee may sell your property .
 Conversely, in Chapter 13, you keep your home regardless of equity amount, yet must pay unsecured creditors at least the value of non-exempt equity through your plan .